Alice opens the door. Seeing me wild-eyed and disheveled from the shower, she steps back. “What’s wrong with you. Are

 “No thanks,” they all say.
 Steve folds all the blankets.
 We all exit the Canterbury.
 I drive them to Sunset and the Hollywood Freeway where they know the OC bus will take them home.

 “Can you give us a ride to the party on Saturday?”
 Eddie asks.

 “I promised Alice I’d pick up her band and bring their equipment.”

 “That’s cool.
-Steve’s dad will give us a ride.”
+Ennis’s dad will give us a ride.”

 I leave them standing at the bus stop.
 The future of rock n roll.
 Once back at work, Landis laughs at my confused state.
 I don’t explain how I’d had the brains fucked out of me and let five gangsters spend the night.
 I need church group to get back on track.
 It’s like I’m writing my own screenplay.
 I need a Belushi character to make it funny.